 To be eligible, you must be a parent of a Princeton undergraduate student, be creditworthy and have an income of less than $500,000 per year.
 Parents with higher incomes may be eligible in certain circumstances, such as having more than one child in college, large medical expenses or a decrease in income.

 Princeton meets the full financial need of all enrolled students who qualify for assistance.
 Financial aid is awarded annually; families who believe they may need assistance are welcome to apply to the Undergraduate Financial Aid Office in any year of enrollment.

 The counselors at the Undergraduate Financial Aid Office are available to answer your questions.
 They can tell you more about how Princeton’s need-based financial aid program works and offer additional information on financing a college education.
-You may contact the Undergraduate Financial Aid Office at Box 591, Princeton, NJ 08542; by phone at 609-258-3330; by fax at 609-258-0336; or via email at firstname.lastname@example.org.
+You may contact the Undergraduate Financial Aid Office by email at firstname.lastname@example.org, by phone at 609-258-3330 or by fax at 609-258-0336.